andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 3 (William Hartnell)</sub>

-While there are some really good moments in the second and third episode (plot reversals! dramatic dream sequences!), it’s just not worth it for the long periods waiting for robots - "Chumblies" - to trundle across the ground.
+While there are some really good moments in the second and third episode (plot reversals! dramatic dream sequences!), it's just not worth it for the long periods waiting for robots - "Chumblies" - to trundle across the ground.

 Story 18; 4 episodes - Galaxy 4